Speeding fines have increased

 And whilst you’re trying to avoid a speeding ticket, don’t be tempted to reach for your phone…

 We predicted that the penalties for using your mobile phone while driving - and remember, you don’t have to be moving to commit the offence - were set to double in 2017, and we were right.

-This means that new drivers, who already face a driving ban if they accrue six penalty points in the first two years of their driving career, could find themselves banned after being caught just the once.
-The rest of us will lose our driving licence if we reach 12 penalty points.
+This means that new drivers, who already face a driving ban if they accrue six penalty points in the first two years of their driving career, can find themselves banned after being caught just the once.
+The rest of us can lose our driving licence if we reach 12 penalty points.